 We will now move on to a mechanistic explanation of behavior.
-It is clear that automatic processes whose explanation is mechanistic operate all the motor actions of standing up and walking.
-However, not only these actions are done mechanistically.
-The very opening of the eyes and the automatic orientation in the environment that is very well known to Ronny are explained mechanistically (he does not ask himself: where am I?
-Could it be that I am still dreaming?
-And so on).
-The immediate orientation in his bedroom is done very quickly by comparing what he sees when he opens his eyes and the knowledge stored in his mind about his bedroom, a comparison that brings him to routine behavior in his apartment.
-As can been seen, several conclusions emerge from the Morning Episode.
+Automatic processes operate all the motor actions (for example, standing up, walking, opening one’s eyes, and so on).
+Ronny wakes up and automatically navigates his familiar environment (he does not ask himself: Where am I?
+Could it be that I am still dreaming?).
+He immediately finds his bearings by comparing what he sees when he opens his eyes and the knowledge stored in his mind about his bedroom, a comparison that leads him to routine behavior in his apartment.
+As can be seen, several conclusions emerge from the Morning Episode.

-(A) Level of explanation: it is possible to offer several explanations at different levels of expansion.
-In the present case, with a first degree of expansion it was possible to offer an explanation to the question of why: why did Ronny make himself a cup of black coffee in the morning?
-In this case, a satisfactory explanation was offered at the mentalistic level of explanation of [Motivation/Belief].
-However, if one decides to answer the question of how (how do we explain the chain of actions of Ronny that led to the preparation of a cup of black coffee?) it will turn out that one has to expand the explanation.
-Now we have to explain a number of behaviors that are all organized within the general description of the Morning Episode.
-We have to offer a mentalistic explanation for the choice of coffee and we have to offer a number of mechanistic explanations for the chain of actions of getting up and walking and also for Ronny’s orientation in his living space - his apartment.
+(A) Level of explanation: It is possible to offer several explanations at different levels of expansion.
+In the present case, with a first degree of expansion, it is possible to answer the question of why: Why did Ronny make himself a cup of black coffee in the morning?
+A satisfactory explanation is offered at the mentalistic level: [Motivation–Belief].
+However, if one attempts to answer the question of how (how do we explain the chain of actions that led Ronny to prepare a cup of black coffee?), we have to expand the explanation.
+Now, we must explain several behaviors that are all organized within the general description of the Morning Episode.
+We must offer a mentalistic explanation for Ronny’s choice of coffee and appeal to a number of mechanistic explanations for the chain of actions involved in getting up and moving around his living space.

-(B) The explanation/behavior match: It is clear from what was described above that there is a need to match the type of explanation to the type of behavior in question.
-After all, it would be unthinkable to suggest that the explanation of the chemical process occurring in the nervous system between the synapses of the brain cells has to be based on mentalistic concepts such as will and belief.
+(B) The explanation–behavior match: It is clear from what was described above that there is a need to match the type of explanation to the type of behavior in question.
+After all, it would be unthinkable to suggest that chemical processes in the synapses of brain cells in the nervous system are explained by mentalistic concepts such as desire and belief.
 In this case, the appropriate explanation is mechanistic.
-In addition, it is difficult to offer a mechanistic explanation for mentalistic behavior (that is saturated with CΨ) because, as explained above, no theory has yet been found that satisfactorily reduced CΨ to neurophysiological processes in the brain.
-Therefore, it is hard to see how a chemical or neurophysiological process would explain Ronny's desire to see an action movie.
-The question is of course this: on what basis can the explanation/behavior match be made?
-The answer is not simple (as far as I know there is no simple formula here) and it depends on two fundamental components: (B1) and (B2).
-This approach, which is based on MEF to determine the matching of explanation/behavior, I will call "MEF-Matching Theory" (MMT), that is, a theoretical approach that helps in matching the type of explanation (mechanistic, mentalistic) to the behavior and its components.
+Conversely, it is difficult to offer a mechanistic explanation for mentalistic behavior (saturated with CΨ) because, as explained above, no theory has been found that satisfactorily reduces CΨ to neurophysiological processes in the brain.
+Therefore, it is hard to see how a chemical or neurophysiological process would explain Ronny’s desire to see an action movie.
+On what basis can the explanation–behavior match be made?
+The answer is not simple (as far as I know, there is no simple formula), and it depends on two fundamental components: (B1) and (B2).
+I will call this approach the MEF-matching theory (MMT), a theoretical approach that helps to match the type of explanation (mechanistic or mentalistic) to the behavior and its components.